hitblast/IgKnite/README.md

 # IgKnite
 Unified, swiss-grade moderation & music bot for Discord

-> [!IMPORTANT]
+> [!WARNING]
-> This project is going through extensive legacy code migration.
-Please do not use this in production till the latest tag release occurs.
+> Although suitable for production use, this project is still going through partial code migration, so keep that in mind before deploying.

 ## Table of Contents